+The 2008 Plan limits the number of SGRP Shares that may be covered by Awards ("Outstanding Covered Shares") to 5,600,000 SGRP Shares in the aggregate (the "Maximum Covered Shares").
 The stock options issued under the 2008 Plan are typically "nonqualified" (as a tax matter), have a ten (10) year maximum life (term) and vest during the first four years following issuance at the rate of 25% on each anniversary date of their issuance.
 SGRP has the authority to issue other types of stock-based awards under the 2008 Plan, but to date has only issued restricted stock in addition to stock options.
 The Company accounts for its employee and affiliate employee stock option expense as compensation expense in the Company's consolidated financial statements when the stock options are granted, as now required by applicable accounting principles.
 Share-based compensation cost is measured on the grant date, based on the fair value of the award calculated at that date, and is recognized over the requisite service period, which generally is the options' vesting period.
 Fair value is calculated using the Black-Scholes option pricing model.
+For a more detailed description of the 2008 Plan, please see Stock Compensation Plans on pages 20-22 in SGRP's Proxy Statement for its 2013 Annual Meeting of Stockholders as filed with the SEC on April 19, 2013.

-Based upon the Black-Scholes calculation, share-based compensation expense related to employee and non-employee stock option grants totaled \$107,000 and \$55,000 for the three months ended March 31, 2013 and 2012, respectively.
-The unamortized expense as of March 31, 2013, was approximately \$753,000 for outstanding stock option grants.
-The impact of the total share-based compensation expense on basic/diluted earnings per share was approximately half a cent for both the three months ended March 31, 2013 and 2012.
+Based upon the Black-Scholes calculation, share-based compensation expense related to employee and non-employee stock option grants totaled \$227,200 and \$220,000 for the six months ended June 30, 2013 and 2012, respectively.
+The unamortized expense as of June 30, 2013, was approximately \$740,000 for outstanding stock option grants.
+The impact of the total share-based compensation expense on basic/diluted earnings per share was approximately one cent for both the six months ended June 30, 2013 and 2012.

-During the three months ended March 31, 2013, new stock option grants covering 13,000 SGRP Shares were awarded to one outside director and one new employee of the Company and SMSI at an exercise price of \$1.70 and \$1.89 per share respectively, which represents the fair market value of a SGRP Share.
+During the six months ended June 30, 2013, new stock option grants covering 68,000 SGRP Shares were awarded.
+One outside director was awarded 10,000 at an exercise price of \$1.51 per share and three outside directors were awarded 30,000 at an exercise price of \$1.81 per share.
+Seven new employees of the Company and SMSI were awarded 28,000 at an exercise price between \$1.50 and \$1.68 per share which represents the fair market value of a SGRP Share.
+The unamortized expense for these option grants was approximately \$95,000 as of June 30, 2013.